 There are cases when you have full editing control on hosted feature layers regardless of the editing level set by the owner of the layer.
 To access full editing, open the layer in Map Viewer Classic from the item page.

-The following are considerations when using full editing control:
+Consider the following when using full editing control:

 - Members of a shared update group have full editing control even if the hosted feature layer is not editable and even if they do not have feature editing privileges.

-- Default administrators and layer owners can open with full editing control regardless of the editing level set for nonadministrators or whether the hosted feature layer is editable by other people.
+- Default administrators and layer owners can open with full editing control regardless of the editing level set for nonadministrators or whether the hosted feature layer is editable by others.
 This is a privilege reserved for the administrator role.

 - Members with the privilege to edit with full control can open an editable hosted feature layer in Map Viewer Classic and add, update, and delete features.
 Members can do this regardless of the editing level set on the layer, but the layer must have editing enabled.